girl in the window

 After putting the dirty dishes in the dishwasher, Dylan was able to return to work.
 Lori Ann, who had not gotten much sleep the previous night, took a long nap.
 Finally, at five o'clock, he walked away from his computer.

-That's it, he thought.
+That's it.
 I'm done for the day.

 Now, he was faced with having to prepare dinner since he did not want to eat pizza for two nights in a row.
-Nor could he rely on his old standbys, grilled cheese and Velveeta and shells.
+Nor could he rely on his old standbys: grilled cheese or Velveeta and shells.
 Thankfully, Barbara kept a small selection of family-sized frozen dinners, which she called "emergency meals," in the freezer.
 He heated up Salisbury steaks (glorified hamburgers) and opened up cans of peas and creamed corn.

 "If not, it'll be Chinese takeout.
 Either that or I'll have to run to the grocery store.
 I used the last of the emergency meals."